 Location and funding of successful projects

-The NSW Government invested over $10 million to kick start more than $165 million worth of essential infrastructure to support growing communities across metropolitan and regional NSW.
+The NSW Government invested over $15 million to kick start nearly $300 million worth of essential infrastructure to support growing communities across metropolitan and regional NSW.

 Round 2 successful councils and projects: